archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 **External tools**: null

-Given that an AIP with Dublin Core descriptive metadata has been stored and the user has navigated to the AIP storage page
+Given that an AIP has been stored

-When the user wants to upload just the descriptive metadata to an AtoM description by entering the AtoM slug in the Upload DIP pane
+When the user wants to upload the digital object metadata for the AIP objects to an AtoM description
+- [ ] Then the user can navigate to the AIP information page AND
+- [ ] the user can use the Upload DIP action at the bottom of the page by entering the slug for the AtoM description into the *Insert slug* textbox and clicking *Upload* AND
-- [ ] Then archival descriptions should be created in AtoM that contain the descriptive metadata, but no digital objects
+- [ ] archival descriptions will be created in AtoM that contain the digital object metadata, but no digital objects

 ### 17.11